NVIDIA/DeepLearningExamples/FasterTransformer/README.md

 # FasterTransformer

 This repository provides a script and recipe to run the highly optimized transformer for inference, and it is tested and maintained by NVIDIA.
+This repo is move to https://github.com/NVIDIA/FasterTransformer and we will deprecate this sub-repo in the future.

 ## Table Of Contents
 - [FasterTransformer](#fastertransformer)